Will the Market Wait and See How Far the Euro Can Rise?

 - European Consumer Price Index

-European currencies rose against the yen as the German ZEW Economic Sentiment Index for March, released yesterday, improved significantly from 26.0 in the previous month to 51.6, surpassing market expectations of 50.4.The EUR/JPY pair rose from 162.808 to 164.173.
+The euro rose against the yen as the German ZEW Economic Sentiment Index for March, released yesterday, improved significantly from 26.0 the previous month to 51.6, exceeding market expectations of 50.4.The euro/yen pair rose from 162.808 to 164.173.
 A trend has emerged along the 20-period moving average (MA) on the hourly chart.
 On the 4-hour chart, prices are rising along the 10-period MA, and on the daily chart, the price has broken through the upper resistance zone of the 200-period simple moving average (SMA) with a real body candle.